 \section{Efficient Verification of Valid Proofs}

-Recall that one of the two key roles played by the proof verification mechanism is efficiently verifying the validity of sequences of model updates (\ie whether they can be obtained from a trajectory of SGD) by reproducing the updates.
-To understand the robustness of \pol verification, we will theoretically analyze the role it plays from two perspectives: (a) {\em correctness} (G.1 in~\cite{jia2021proof}) which says that honest model trainers' proofs should be correctly validated (even on a different hardware/software), and (b) {\em verification efficiency} (G.3 in~\cite{jia2021proof}).
-We first introduce the necessary conditions for these desiderata to be satisfied, namely reproducibility and representativeness.
-We will formalize these assumptions later in \S~\ref{ssec:good_training} and \S~\ref{sssec:topq_theory}, respectively.
+Recall that one of the two key roles played by the proof verification mechanism is efficiently verifying whether a sequence of model updates can be obtained by SGD.
+This is done by reproducing these updates, and if they pass, they are termed ``valid.''
+To understand the robustness of \pol verification, we theoretically analyze the role it plays from two perspectives: (a) {\em correctness} (Section G.1 in \jia), meaning that the honest model trainers' proofs should be correctly validated (even on a different hardware/software stack); and (b) {\em verification efficiency} (Section G.3 in \jia).
+We first introduce the necessary conditions for these desiderata to be satisfied, namely {\em reproducibility and representativeness}.
+We will formalize these assumptions later in Section~\ref{ssec:good_training} and Section~\ref{sssec:topq_theory} respectively:

-\begin{enumerate} \item {\bf Reproducibility}: Individual gradients are reproducible up to a small error (up to $\delta \ll 1$) if the per-step training data and metadata required to obtain them are logged and controlled for. \item {\bf Representativeness:} The validity of a sequence of model updates can be implied by the validity of a smaller set derived from it, so verifying the latter is equivalent to verifying the former in terms of the security guarantee. \end{enumerate}
+\begin{enumerate} \item {\bf Reproducibility}: Individual gradients are reproducible up to a small error $\delta \ll 1$ if the per-step training data and metadata required to obtain them are logged and controlled for. \item {\bf Representativeness:} The validity of a sequence of model updates can be implied by the validity of a smaller subset.
+Thus, verifying the smaller subset is equivalent to verifying the larger one in terms of security guarantees. \end{enumerate}

-\subsection{{On Correctness of Step-wise Verification}}
+\subsection{On Correctness of Step-wise Verification}